Telmatobius gigas

-Telmatobius gigas is a critically endangered species of frog in the family Telmatobiidae.
+Telmatobius gigas is an Endangered species of frog in the family Telmatobiidae.

 Habitat

 It is endemic to the Huayllamarca River area.
 Scientists have observed it between 3765 m and 4450 m above sea level in Carangas Province in Bolivia.
 Its tiny range makes it highly vulnerable to pollution, and it may also be threatened by over-harvesting for medicinal use and the disease chytridiomycosis.

 Description

 As suggested by its scientific name, this is a very large species of frog with a snout-vent length of up to 10.9 cm in females (males are smaller).
 In the genus Telmatobius, only two other threatened species, the Titicaca water frog (T. culeus) and Lake Junin frog (T. macrostomus), are larger.

-The coloration of dorsum varies, scientists believe along gender lines: Females are olive-green in color with dark spots on top of green bumps while males are be brown with other marks.
+The coloration of dorsum varies, scientists believe along gender lines: Females are olive-green in color with dark spots on top of green bumps while males are brown with other marks.
 The flanks are beige with beige-yellow bumps.
 The belly is cream-white in color with gray dots.